 March Madness Survivor Picks (2026)

 March Madness survivor picks are all about survival, not perfection.
-Unlike brackets—where one upset can wreck your entire tournament—March Madness survivor pools reward players who think one round at a time, save top teams for later, and avoid getting cute too early.
+Unlike brackets—where one upset can wreck your entire tournament—March Madness survivor contests reward players who think one round at a time, save top teams for later, and avoid getting cute too early.

 Where to Place Your March Madness Survivor Picks

-March Madness survivor pools are typically hosted on sports gaming platforms or run privately among friends, offices, or online communities.
+March Madness survivor contests are typically hosted on sports gaming platforms or run privately among friends, offices, or online communities.
 While Splash Sports does not have March Madness survivor contests available just yet, this is where you’ll eventually be able to place and manage your survivor picks once contests go live.

 For now, think of this page as your central hub for survivor pick strategy and round-by-round updates.
 When Splash Sports launches March Madness survivor contests, this section will be updated with direct links so you can easily:

-- Enter public survivor pools
+- Enter public survivor contests

 - Create private survivor contests